 Roofing including roof space

 Repair category 2

-Notes There is general weathering and some moss accumulation noted to the roof tiles.
+Notes No significant defects evident.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-There is evidence of wood boring insect infestation.
-Please see comments under Dampness, Rot & Infestation.
+A reputable roofing contractor can advise on life expectancy and repair or replacement costs.